tiliarou/PKG2-Patches/docs/loader.md

 # Loader Patches

-The loader patches accomplishes two things: bypassing ACID signature checks, and allows running of SDK applications.
+The loader patches accomplish two things: bypassing ACID signature checks, and allows running of SDK applications.
+The purpose of bypassing the ACID signature check is because some installers modify the ACID section of the NPDM file, which makes the signature no longer valid.

 ## ACID Signature Bypass

 In Atmosphère they have to support all firmwares, and before firmware 10.0.0 FS handled the ACID signature checks.
-So to bypass ACID signature checks I just make Atmosphère think we are below firmware 10.0.0.
-The original function looks like so:
+So to bypass ACID signature checks I just make Atmosphère think the user is on a firmware below 10.0.0.
+The original function of where the check is looks like so:

 ```cpp
 Result ValidateAcidSignature(Meta *meta) {